A convenience store manager returned to his old school to hand over a cheque for more than £1,300.

 Mr Vyse said it was fantastic to be back on such a warm errand.

-“We ask our customers every year to donate their dividends to a worthy, local organisation, which they nominate, and this time they chose the academy.
+“We ask our customers every year to donate their dividends to a worthy, local organisation.
 I came here when the school first opened and it’s great to see it thriving.
 I’m delighted that our customers did their bit to support the activities here.”

 Head teacher Christopher Mansell said the school owed a big thankyou to the Tamworth Co-op and its shoppers, including parents, who gave up their dividends to raise a total of £1,352.